 Beta glucan is a bolster for the immune system.
 It is not a replacement for vaccination against COVID-19.
 As of November 15, 2021, 58.8% of the United States has been vaccinated.
 Get vaccinated.
 Get the booster.

-Several placebo-controlled beta glucan studies in athletes have documented a decrease in post-marathon URTI symptomatic days, severity, and average missed workout days when treated with Wellmune®, the specific beta glucan preparation used in MultiV-PRO.
-Wellmune® has been shown to reduce the duration of the “open window” by priming granulocytes for faster activation and cytokine production upon pathogenic challenges, increasing salivary IgA, improving circulating monocyte and T cell count, and altering the balance of T helper cytokines.
+Several placebo-controlled beta glucan studies in athletes have documented a decrease in post-marathon URTI symptomatic days, severity, and average missed workout days when treated with beta glucan.
+It has also been shown to reduce the duration of the “open window” by priming granulocytes for faster activation and cytokine production upon pathogenic challenges, increasing salivary IgA, improving circulating monocyte and T cell count, and altering the balance of T helper cytokines.
 All of this is to say that the net effect is to have a stronger, more efficient immune system, with less inflammation.

 Perhaps nothing better proves the constant growth of beta glucan research than a 2020 study hypothesizing “that the use of oral Beta Glucan in a prophylactic setting could be an effective way to boost immune responses and abrogate symptoms in COVID-19” (Geller 2020).
 Another article focusing on respiratory virus infections supports a similar role for beta glucan as an adjuvant to COVID-19 vaccination (Jawhara 2020).